A couple months after my first baby was born, I decided it was time to get back into shape.

 The Buddy System

-As much as you love the sound of your baby’s coos, she can’t give you take-out food tips or catch you up on the latest Game of Thrones episode (which you now find too gory to watch).
-Find a mom buddy (or buddies) to walk, hike, dance, stretch, and (hopefully) laugh the weight off with you (and the baby you’re wearing or pushing).
+If you can and you’re comfortable with it, find a mom buddy to walk, hike, dance, stretch, and (hopefully) laugh the weight off with you (and the baby you’re wearing or pushing).
 DIT (doing it together) can be more fun than DIY (doing it yourself).

 Being accountable to someone else’s schedule and time might force you to actually do the work.
 It’s easy for me to blow off myself (and my workout), but less so when someone else is depending on me.
 Remember also that moms can be the biggest flakes in the world (not on purpose, I swear!), so be understanding when that happens too.

-If you’re a loner (or you just prefer to exercise alone) — be a buddy to yourself first.
+If you’re a loner (or you just prefer to exercise alone – or you have no choice in the matter HA) — be a buddy to yourself first.
 Find a way to work out that fits, challenges, and elevates you.

-Some even incorporate their wee ones into their routines (baby = barbell?).
+Some exercise programs even incorporate their wee ones into their routines (baby = barbell?).

-Fitness DVDs can be an affordable way to kick your butt and take the weight off in the comfort of your own home, all while not requiring back-up childcare (who knew it would be so hard to get away?).
+Fitness videos can be an affordable way to kick your butt and take the weight off in the comfort of your own home, all while not requiring back-up childcare (who knew it would be so hard to get away?) or a ton of planning and scheduling.
+There is also an *incredible wealth of workouts available online now.
+(Sheesh you used to have buy DVDs for this kind of thing — imagine!)

 Here are a few at-home courses recommended by our readers: